SoRadGaming/SquidGame/README.md

 - /sq set lobby
 - /sq set game1-7 Variable

+**Build Selection for Game 2:**
+- BuildPlate needs to be 10x10 (same as display plate)
+- first point of schematic must be same as build plate relative to build (not cords but direction)
+- schematic should have no offset
+- schematic should first and second position should be same relative to build plate
+- build plate selection can be 2d (pos1 at base + 1)

 **Glass Selection for Game 6:**
 - Tiles need to be 2x2
 - gaped 2x2 in both directions